Marsheaven/Normalcity/Tableau/FIXED_EXCLUDE_INCLUDE LODS.md

 ### FIXED/EXCLUDE/INCLUDE Level of Detail (LOD)

 The tableau automatically provides the aggregated sum (default aggregation) by a specific dimension when we select a dimension and a measure.
-The example 1 below shows the Sales by Category.
+The example 1 below shows the Sales by Category(Data Source: Superstore).
 This is the same value when the Fixed LOD is applied to Category.

 #### Example 1